We recommend that all flatfair tenants carefully review the information below.

 - I must pay promptly for lawful charges made at the end of the tenancy

-- My flatfair membership fee is non-refundable (it is not a deposit) and won’t count towards covering the cost of any damages
+- My flatfair check-in fee is non-refundable (it is not a deposit) and won’t count towards covering the cost of any end-of-tenancy charges

-- All my responsibilities and obligations as a flatfair member are outlined in the tenant membership agreement
+- All my responsibilities and obligations as a flatfair tenant are outlined in my flatfair No Deposit agreement

-- Raising a dispute without good reason may cost £100 + VAT
+- Raising a dispute without good reason may cost £25

 At flatfair, we’ve made it our job to understand tenants.
 We know that moving house is a stressful event, but there’s no need to worry – we’re here to help. flatfair is the simple, safe and affordable alternative to expensive tenancy cash deposits.
 In a nutshell, flatfair creates stronger relationships between tenants and landlords, settling end of tenancy charges quickly, fairly and securely, whilst protecting all parties through a government-authorised Independent Dispute Resolution provider.

 Instead of an expensive deposit, flatfair tenants pay a one-off check-in fee worth one week’s rent (+VAT) (split evenly between the household).